 air vent line from tank to prevent air

-Reduce two-stroke engine use inefficient two-stroke engines release up to 30
+Two-stroke engines are fuel-inefficient and release up to 30

 percent of their gas/oil mixture unburned directly into the water.
 For every 10